influxdata/telegraf/plugins/inputs/modbus_gateway/README.md

     #
     # measurement - the name of the measurement, for example when stored in influx
     #
+    # order - if present in a request definition, order overrides the input-level order
+    #
     # fields - defines how the response PDU is mapped to fields of the measurement.
 Attributes
     # of each field are:
     #